Vreta Abbey: History

 The exact year of the foundation is not known.
 The abbey was founded by King Inge the Elder of Sweden and Queen Helena on the orders of Pope Paschal II, which gives a date range for the foundation: Paschal became pope in 1099; the date of Inge's death is disputed, but probably occurred around 1105 or a little later.
 In the following decade King Inge the Younger and Queen Ulvhild made large donations to it.

-The original buildings burned down in the early 13th century, but were rebuilt, and a new church was dedicated in the presence of Magnus III and Hedwig of Holstein in 1289.
+The original buildings burned down in the early 13th century, but were rebuilt, and a new church was dedicated in the presence of King Magnus Ladulås and Queen Helvig of Holstein in 1289.

 Vreta Abbey was a house of Benedictine nuns until 1162, when it was turned into a Cistercian nunnery.
-The first Cistercian abbess was Ingegerd, sister of Charles VII.
+The first Cistercian abbess was Ingegerd, sister of Karl Sverkersson.
 A second sister, Helena, widow of Canute V of Denmark, entered Vreta as a nun after her husband's death in 1157, and other members of the Swedish and Danish royal families were also here.
 In the 13th century, the Swedish princess Helena Sverkersdotter were among its abbesses.

-It was a prestigious establishment, and the church is the burial place of the kings Inge the Elder, Philip, Inge the Younger and Magnus II, and the princes Ragnvald (son of Inge the Elder) and Sune, plus according to an older source the latter's young nephews, Alf and Boleslaw Johansson.
+It was a prestigious establishment, and the church is the burial place of the kings Inge the Elder, Philip, Inge the Younger and Magnus Henriksson, and the princes Ragnvald (son of Inge the Elder) and Sune, plus according to an older source the latter's young nephews, Alf and Boleslaw Johansson.
 It served as a school for daughters of Sweden's ruling families and nobility.
 Vreta Abbey has entered folklore as the scene during the 13th century of a number of prominent abductions of girls for marriages disapproved of by their families.

 Vreta was the mother house of Askeby Abbey near Linköping, Riseberga Abbey in Närke and Solberga Abbey in Gotland.